ELVIS-Project/vis-framework/README.txt

 The VIS Framework
 =================

 > Currently, vis is only supported in `Python3.5` and with an old version of `pandas==0.18.1`.
-Eventually, we would like to catch up with current releases, in the meantime, you can run vis-framework using a python virtual environment
+Eventually, we would like to catch up with current releases, in the meantime, you can run vis-framework using a python virtual environment.
+See an example in the *Running in Virtual Environment* section

 The VIS Framework for Music Analysis